New S&W Shield Plus Carry Comp First Shots: The One I've Been Waiting For Vs Sig P365

 Frequently Asked Questions

-What are the key features of the new S&W Shield Plus Carry Comp?
+What are the key features of the S&W Shield Plus Carry Comp?

-The S&W Shield Plus Carry Comp boasts a 4-inch barrel with a single-port compensator, an optic-ready slide compatible with Shield RMS footprint, high-definition tritium front sights, a Performance Center flat-face trigger, and enhanced grip texture.
-It offers capacities of 10+1, 13+1, and 15+1 rounds.
+The S&W Shield Plus Carry Comp features a 4-inch barrel with a single-port compensator, an optic-ready slide compatible with Shield RMS footprint optics like the Vortex Defender-CCW, high-definition tritium front sights, and a Performance Center flat-face trigger.

-What were the main findings from the range test of the S&W Shield Plus Carry Comp?
+What are the magazine capacities for the S&W Shield Plus Carry Comp?

 Related News